Templates, Job Aids, Guides and Plans

 Debris Management Planning

-The Federal Emergency Management Agency (FEMA) and the Illinois Emergency Management Agency (IEMA) encourage local governments to take a proactive approach to coordinating and managing debris removal operations as part of their overall emergency management plan.
+The Federal Emergency Management Agency (FEMA) and the Illinois Emergency Management Agency and Office of Homeland Security (IEMA-OHS) encourage local governments to take a proactive approach to coordinating and managing debris removal operations as part of their overall emergency management plan.
 Communities with a debris management plan are better prepared to restore public services and ensure the public health and safety in the aftermath of a disaster.
 Lessons learned have shown they are also better positioned to receive the full level of assistance available to them from FEMA and other participating entities.
 The core components of a comprehensive debris management plan incorporate best practices in debris removal, reflect FEMA eligibility criteria, and are tailored to the specific needs and unique circumstances of each community preparing a plan.

 Documents